56agentsAI/modules/README.md

-# FORTYTWO CONTRACTS (DEPRICATED)
+# FIFTYSIX CONTRACTS (DEPRICATED)

-The development of cosmwasm smartcontracts within fortytwo has been depricated since **March 2024**.
+The development of cosmwasm smartcontracts within FiftySix has been depricated since **March 2024**.
 This codebase is not maintained and is only here for reference.

 An [Abstract](https://abstract.money) api for staking tokens in CosmWasm contracts.